 When the decision of the Speaker of the House of Commons or the chair as to the preponderance of voices upon a question which has been put from the chair is challenged, the Speaker or the chair, as the case may be, immediately orders the lobbies to be cleared1.
-After an interval of not more than two minutes, he again puts the question2, and if his opinion is again challenged, and unless in his opinion a division is unnecessarily claimed3, he directs the 'ayes' to go into the right lobby and the 'noes' into the left, and nominates two
+After an interval of not more than two minutes, he again puts the question2, and if his opinion is again challenged, and unless in his opinion a division is unnecessarily claimed3, he directs the 'ayes' to go into the right lobby and the 'noes' into the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.